• HOME

 Research Highlights

-To accelerate the transition to a plastic circular economy, there is growing interest in the health impact by additives and contaminants specific to recycled plastic.
-For the final goal of proposing a management strategy, we aim to understand the entire life cycle of plastic and to conduct exposure assessments and risk evaluation of its additives and contaminants.
+To accelerate the transition to a circular economy for plastic, the health impacts of additives and contaminants specific to recycled plastic must be assessed.
+Towards the final goal of proposing a management strategy, we aim to understand the entire life cycle of plastic by conducting exposure assessments and risk evaluation of its additives and contaminants.

 Risk assessment framework for recycled plastics

-We conduct risk assessments for the leakage of ammonia fuel, which is expected to be stored and used in larger quantities.
-Notably, we estimated the leak frequency for ammonia-fueled vessels based on the Bayesian theorem derived from onshore ammonia dealing facilities extracted from the Japanese accident database.
+We conduct risk assessments for the leakage of ammonia fuel, the use and storage of which is expected to increase.
+Notably, we applied the Bayesian theorem to estimate the leak frequency for ammonia-fueled vessels based on data from onshore ammonia handling facilities extracted from the Japanese accident database.

-Overview of leak frequency estimation for ammonia fuel ships
+Overview of leak frequency estimation for ammonia-fueled vessels

-To achieve a sustainable society, technologies such as energy-efficient buildings, renewables, and electrical vehicles are not enough on their own.
+To achieve a sustainable society, it is not enough to just develop new technologies such as energy-efficient buildings, renewables, and electric vehicles.
 Strategies for smooth deployment are also required.
 We research these strategies to maximize the societal benefits of new technologies.

-Figure: A proposed scenario for global deployment of photovoltaics (PV) to achieve 75TW of cumulative capacity by 2050.
-Historical and projected installation suggest this scenario is achievable.
+A proposed scenario for global deployment of photovoltaics (PV) to achieve 75TW of cumulative capacity by 2050.
+Historical and projected installation data suggest this scenario is achievable.

 (N.M.
 Haegel et al., Science 380, Issue 6640, pp. 39-42, 6 Apr 2023)